 Natural Birth Recovery Time – Fatigue

 Your body has been through a marathon and will take some time to recover.
 On top of that, you’re caring for a newborn around the clock.
 Your little one doesn’t know the difference between day and night, so you’re probably not getting the sleep you’re used to.
 You may be feeling completely exhausted.
 There isn’t any way to change the fact that your body has been through a lot or the fact that new babies aren’t wired to sleep long stretches.
-Here are some things you can do:

 - Take it easy.
 Do only what needs to be done.
 Your job is to keep yourself and baby healthy and spend these early days bonding.
 Don’t feel like you need to be superwoman.